Omarcito/PersonalSite/README.md

 Personal Landing Page / Website

-establish a proper good-looking page to send people for contact info.
+establish a proper page to send people for contact info.